jpabadir/pace-c/documentation/peer-testing-1/peer-testing-report.md

 ## Tasks as a Mentor

-1. A Mentor is required to fill in the Mentor Form to provide information about themself and to create an account.
+1. A Mentor is required to fill in the Mentor Form to provide information about themselves and to create an account.
 From the Login page (which the running application currently displays), navigate to the Mentor Form.
 2. By looking at the form, understand what content is required to be filled in.
 3. Leave some required fields blank while filling out others.
 Try to submit.
 Do the displayed errors make sense?
-Do displayed errors by leaving required fields blank provide sufficient information to make the correction of these errros simple to fix?
+Do displayed errors by leaving required fields blank provide sufficient information to make the correction of these errors simple to fix?
 4. View the 'congratulations' screen after successfully submitting the mentor form.
 Follow the prompts to complete your registration (i.e check your email for the verification email to verify your account, follow the hyperlink on the word 'here').
 5. Mentors are automatically logged in after form submission.
 Explore what a logged-in mentor can do by navigating through the various tabs.
 6. Confirm that the 'Accepted Mentees' tab does not display any mentees.